Ravsst2004/connect-threads/README.md

 ### **This project is a duplication of the Thread web by Meta that I used to practice my NextJS skills.
 I stopped this project because of my mistake in designing the database, where I designed a database while building a feature.
 So this project is stopped.
-Next I will design the database properly before coding.**
+Next I will design the database properly before coding.
+But most of features work properly.**

 ## Getting Started